-In reviewing the affirmative action statistics of the Department for the period of July 1, 2018 through June 30, 2019, the Department's current workforce of approximately 385 employees is comprised of just 11 veterans (3%) and 4 people with disabilities (1%).
-This is significantly less than RI's civilian workforce (8% veterans and 7% disabled).
-These numbers are the same as the prior year's data.
-While we did see an increase in applicants in these categories, there were no new hires in these categories.
-The Department must continue to prioritize outreach to disabled veterans, covered veterans and individuals with disabilities and actively recruit qualified individuals.
-One way it can do so is by ensuring that agency job postings include specific language encouraging veterans and individuals with disabilities to apply.
+In reviewing the affirmative action statistics of the Department for the period of July 1, 2019 through June 30, 2020, the Department's current workforce of approximately 679 employees is comprised of just 110 veterans (16%) and 0 people with disabilities (0%).
+For veterans, this is significantly higher than RI's civilian workforce of 8% veterans, but well below its disabled civilian workforce of 7% disabled.
+The Department must continue to prioritize outreach to qualified disabled veterans and individuals with disabilities.
+One way it can do so is by ensuring that agency job postings include specific language encouraging individuals with disabilities to apply.

 Additionally, DLT facilitates veteran job fairs, recruitments and hiring events throughout the state multiple times a year.
-RI Dept. of Administration is invited to attend these events to actively recruit and provide a list of all its employment openings in ApplyRI.
-Additionally, in DLT's netWORKri offices, veterans can access information on open positions within the agency and receive assistance to apply, if needed.
+Additionally, in DLT's netWORKri offices, individuals with disabilities can access information on open positions within the agency and receive assistance to apply, if needed.

-When a veteran is requesting reasonable accommodations, the veteran can self-identify to his or her immediate supervisor or make a request directly to the EEO Coordinator.
-A veteran may request a reasonable accommodation at any time, orally or in writing.
-When a request for accommodations is made by a veteran to supervisor, the supervisor must forward the request immediately to the EEO Coordinator.
+When a disabled veteran is requesting reasonable accommodations, the veteran can selfidentify to his or her immediate supervisor or make a request directly to the ADA/504 Coordinator.
+A disabled veteran may request a reasonable accommodation at any time, orally or in writing.
+When a request for accommodations is made by a veteran to their supervisor, the supervisor must forward the request immediately to the ADA/504 Coordinator.
 Reasonable accommodations will be made to enable a veteran or person with a disability to function at their optimum level.
-These accommodations include restructuring the job, modifying the job site, offering support services, and/or providing special equipment.
-In the past reporting year, accommodations were made for individuals with both permanent and temporary disabilities.
+These accommodations may include restructuring the job, modifying the job site, offering support services, and/or providing special equipment or technology.
+In the past, accommodations were made for individuals with both permanent and temporary disabilities.